riad-azz/facebook-sponsor-blocker/README.md

 Note : Facebook keep trying to patch such exntensions.
 So feel free to report any problems in case it stops working.

-Don't forget to hit the :star:, If you like this repo.
+Don't forget to hit the :star:, If you like this repo